alanpaterson82/project3/README.md

 I have tested this project by completing the following:

-- Inputting the through the CI PEP8 Python validator which confirmed that there were no errors
+- Copying the code to the CI PEP8 Python validator which confirmed that there were no errors

 ![PEP8 Validator](documentation/pep8pythonvalidator.png)